Honduras energy executive arrested over activist murder

 He was "responsible for providing logistics and other resources to the perpetrators," the statement said.

-Caceres opposed DESA's plans to construct the dam across a river on which indigenous communities depended.
+Caceres opposed DESA's plans to construct the dam across a river upon which indigenous communities depended.

 Her murder sparked international outrage and highlighted threats to Honduran activists.

-At least eight other people have been arrested in connection with the homicide -- among them employees of DESA -- but Caceres' family has repeatedly demanded the masterminds be brought to justice.
+At least eight other people have been arrested in connection with the homicide -- among them employees of DESA -- but Caceres's family has repeatedly demanded the masterminds be brought to justice.

-Late Friday some 400 people including relatives and members of the indigenous community in western Honduras marched to reiterate that call.

-Caceres "taught us to defend the river, the land and the forest -- we are not going to surrender," said Lenca Paulina Gomez as she rallied marchers over a loudspeaker along the main street of La Esperanza.

-In a statement issued after his arrest, DESA said "Castillo, like all members of DESA, are totally dissociated from the unfortunate incident that ended the life of Ms Berta Caceres."
+In a statement issued after his arrest, the company said that "Castillo, like all members of DESA, are totally dissociated from the unfortunate incident that ended the life of Ms Berta Caceres."

-"We respectfully request the immediate release of Mr David Castillo," said the company, whose dam project has been suspended but not canceled.
+"We respectfully request the immediate release of Mr David Castillo," read the statement.

+DESA's dam project is currently suspended, but it has not been canceled.

+Flores also claimed that Castillo visited Caceres before the murder "to try to intimidate and bribe her" into halting her protest actions.

+Caceres's daughter Olivia Zuniga, a member of the Honduran Congress, said she would introduce a measure to cancel the dam project as well as 48 other contracts to build dams in western Honduras.

-The Honduras branch of the UN High Commissioner for Human Rights on Twitter said it "continues to express its support for the family" of Caceres and "efforts to seek the truth".
+The Honduras branch of the UN High Commissioner for Human Rights on Twitter said it "continues to express its support for the family" of Caceres and "efforts to seek the truth" on the anniversary of her death.

+The Americas branch of the British charity Oxfam described Caceres in a tweet as "a visionary indigenous, environmental and feminist leader, adding: "we must also continue the struggle for justice."

+Erika Guevara Rosas, Americas Director at the Human Rights group Amnesty International, said Friday that failure to resolve the Caceres case "sends a chilling message that human rights defenders can be killed with impunity if they dare question those with power in Honduras."